matthewkilleen0830/College-Hockey-Viewing-Schedule/README.md

-# Road to the Frozen Four: College Hockey Broadcast Dashboard
+# Road to the Frozen Four: Men's College Hockey Broadcast Dashboard (Women's Hockey site coming soon!)

 An interactive, single-page web dashboard designed to simplify your weekly college hockey viewing experience each week.
 Built with **HTML5, CSS3, JavaScript (ES6+), Bootstrap 5**, and **Plotly.js**, this dashboard provides a sleek, dark-mode visual grid of all broadcast and streaming game schedules with real-time dynamic filtering.